Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: Background

-The state equation (\ref{eq1}), parameterized by the state transition matrix $F_t \in R^{n \times n}$ and the covariance $Q$ of the stationary zero-mean white process noise $q_t \in R^{n}$, captures the temporal evolution of the state vector.
-The measurement equation (\ref{eq2}), parameterized by the measurement matrix $H_t \in R^{m\times n}$ and the covariance $R$ of the stationary zero-mean white measurement noise $r_t\in R^{m}$, specifies the acquisition of observations $y_t$ via linear transformation of states $x_t$.
-Such state-space models have proved invaluable in machine learning \cite{gu2021efficiently}, computational neuroscience \cite{barbieri2004dynamic}, control theory \cite{kailath1980linear}, signal processing \cite{kailath2000linear}, economics \cite{zeng2013state}, and other fields.
-Many applications across these fields are concerned with learning the hidden states $x_t$ given the noisy observations $y_t$ and model parameters.
+where $q_t \in \mathbb{R}^n$ and $r_t \in \mathbb{R}^m$ denote zero-mean white process and measurement noise, respectively (for simplicity, we assume no external control input $u_t$).
+The state equation (\ref{eq1}), parameterized by the state transition matrix $F_t \in \mathbb{R}^{n \times n}$ and the noise covariance matrix $Q$, models the temporal evolution of the latent state.
+The measurement equation (\ref{eq2}), parameterized by the measurement matrix $H_t \in \mathbb{R}^{m \times n}$ and the noise covariance $R$, defines how observations are generated from the underlying state via a linear transformation.

+State-space models are widely used across machine learning \citep{gu2021efficiently}, computational neuroscience \citep{barbieri2004dynamic}, control theory \citep{kailath1980linear}, signal processing \citep{kailath2000linear}, and economics \citep{zeng2013state}.
+A central problem in many of these domains is the estimation of the latent state sequence ${x_t}$ and its functions (e.g., the system's output) given noisy observations ${y_t}$ and the parameters of the model.